Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dp/examples/readme.txt

    accuracy.
 For ARM/Zynq SoC systems, the supplied callback function will be ignored - the usleep function will be called since the SoC has a timer built-in.
+2) xdp_rx_mst_example.c : This multi-stream transport (MST) example uses
+   interrupts to detect events coming from the TX.
+The example sets up a topology that the RX will respond with, including LINK_ADDRESS reply and I2C and DPCD address spaces for the downstream ports.

 Note: All example functions start with Dprx_*, while all driver functions start with XDp_*.